brandonrbreeze/cse15l-lab-reports/lab-report-2-week-3.md

 **The Connection**

 * The symptom was that the list was reversed
-* The bug cuased the symptom by adding to the list in reverse
+* The bug caused the symptom by adding to the list in reverse
+* The bug caused the symptom with any input size larger than 1

 ## File: ArrayExamples.java